Jazmin-Ewers/look-good-do-good/README.md

 # Look Good Do Good

 This project is a responsive clothing website made for anyone that loves buying quality clothing without causing environmetal harm.
 Clothing waste is a huge probelm.
-This projects aims to correct this by offering sustainable clothing to buy and options for donating older clothing to nearby shelter.
+This projects aims to correct this by offering sustainable clothing to buy and options for donating older clothing to nearby shelters.

 ## What the user can do...
 The user can browse clothing selections on the main page, add an item to their bag and checkout with their order.
-The website also allows for the user to view their order histry.
+The website also allows for the user to view their order histry and view a page of clothing donation sites.

 ![Imgur](https://i.imgur.com/7Kqs1pu.png)
 ![Imgur](https://i.imgur.com/Ok4rBA6.png)